-- (i) first priority mortgages over the ships owned by the respective borrowers; - (ii) in the case of the Partnership Facility, guarantees from the Partnership and the Partnership's subsidiary GasLog Partners Holdings LLC, guarantees from the Partnership and GasLog Partners Holdings LLC up to the value of the outstanding commitments relating to the Methane Alison Victoria, the Methane Shirley Elisabeth, the Methane Heather Sally and the
+- (i) first priority mortgages over the ships owned by the respective borrowers; - (ii) in the case of the 2019 Partnership Facility, guarantees from the Partnership and the Partnership's subsidiary GasLog Partners Holdings LLC, and in the case of the Assumed October 2015 Facility, guarantees from the Partnership and GasLog Partners Holdings LLC up to the value of the commitments relating to the GasLog Greece, the GasLog Glasgow, the GasLog Geneva and the GasLog Gibraltar and guarantees from GasLog and GasLog Carriers Ltd. for up to the value of the commitments on the remaining vessels; - (iii) a pledge or a negative pledge of the share capital of the respective borrower; and - (iv) a first priority assignment of all earnings and insurance related to the ships owned by the respective borrower.